"Ο ζωολογικός κήπος στην πόλη μου έχει ένα γεράκι."

-Translation:The zoo in my city has a hawk.
+Translation:The zoo in my city has a falcon.

 Yes, that is a tricky one.
 As a bird watcher I have a list of birds giving, Latin,Greek and English translations. Γεράκι according to this is used as a generic name for lots of different birds of prey.
 I don’t have the list with me here but from memory I think you are probably right.
 In the village they use diminutives for the smaller birds of prey and γεράκι for a long legged buzzed who nests in the valley.